GriffinAustin/StockEssence/README.md

 ## Usage

-Navigate to the src/python folder abd run the following command
+Navigate to the src/python folder and run the following command
 ```
 $ python stockessence.py [args]
 ```